Apple CEO sees more 'gamechangers'; hints at wearable devices

 "It's ripe for us all getting excited about.
 I think there will be tons of companies playing in this."

-His remarks come at a time when worries are mounting that the company which created the smartphone and tablet markets is ceding ground to competitors such as Samsung Electronics Co Ltd (005930.KS) and Google Inc (GOOG.O), with a slowdown in earnings growth hitting its share price.
+His remarks come at a time when worries are mounting that the company which created the smartphone and tablet markets is ceding ground to competitors such as Samsung Electronics Co Ltd and Google Inc, with a slowdown in earnings growth hitting its share price.

 Cook stopped short of clarifying if Apple was working on wearable products amid speculation that it is developing a smartwatch, saying only that wearable computers had to be compelling.